vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 The private [`internal_call`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call.rs#L41) method performs the core execution of an EVM transaction, including support for recursive internal calls (when one smart contract calls another).
 In this implementation, the `envs` are shared across recursive calls, meaning that any modification performed by one call is visible to others.

 But updates to the database `state` (contained in the [`ProofDb`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/host/src/db/proof.rs#L26) structure, being a part of `env`) are safe because the `state` is modified only by inserting new entries.
 New keys are added to the `accounts`, `contracts`, and `block_hash_numbers` collections, while existing entries remain unchanged.
-This approach prevents scenarios where a value that will be read in one part of the code is inadvertently changed by another.

-### `CallOutcome` vs `ExecutionResult`

-When we run `Inspector::call` function, expected type returned from this function is [`CallOutcome`](https://github.com/bluealloy/revm/blob/main/crates/interpreter/src/interpreter_action/call_outcome.rs#L16).
-But when we run `transaction_callback` it executes the whole EVM and returns [`ExecutionResult`](https://github.com/bluealloy/revm/blob/dd63090f2a8663714778e0224df3602cb0f8928f/crates/context/interface/src/result.rs#L40).
-Hence, we need to convert one type into another.
-It is done using [`execution_result_to_call_outcome`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/utils/evm_call.rs#L21) function [inside `Inspector::on_call`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call/inspector.rs#L80) method.